Westchester continues its vigilance to stay healthy. Here’s what you need to know.

 — Andy Newman (@andylocal) May 19, 2020

-After meeting the final requirement of sufficient contact tracers, Westchester and the Mid-Hudson region begin Phase I reopening on Tuesday, May 26.
+After meeting the final requirement of sufficient contact tracers, Westchester and the Mid-Hudson region began Phase One reopening on Tuesday, May 26, and Phase Two on June 9.

 “We are currently identifying lead antibody candidates.
 In terms of timing, it will take us another couple months to prepare for preclinical testing and then probably another 5 to 6 months for potential clinical (human) trials,” says a Regeneron spokesperson.
 “This is a similar timeframe to our Ebola treatment, and is very fast compared to standard antibody therapeutic development.”